 - Search Engine Optimization

-You also need to have a strong foundation of knowledge in content marketing and graphic design.
+You also need to have a strong foundation of knowledge in content marketing and design.
 However, you also need to know how to apply the above concepts to marketing.
 It is crucial before moving forward.

 The best way to price your services is to create pricing tiers based on the services provided.
 These could look like the following: